lwjglgamedev/zvk/bookcontents/chapter-09/chapter-09.md

 We need to setup the blending by filing up a `PipelineColorBlendAttachmentState` structure.
 We need to set up the following attributes:

 - `blend_enable`: We need to enable blending to support transparent objects.
 By setting this attribute to `true` the colors are mixed when rendering.
 - `color_blend_op`: Defines the blending operation for the RGB components.
-In this case, we are adding source and destination colors, so the resulting color components will be calculated according to this formula: `R = Rs0 × Sr + Rd × Dr`, `G = Gs0 × Sg + Gd × Dg` and `B = Bs0 × Sb + Bd × Db`.
-As you can see, source and destination colors are added modulated by some factors (`Sx` for source colors and `Dx` for destination colors).
+In this case, we are adding source and destination colors, so the resulting color components will be calculated according to this formula: `R = Rs0 × Sr + Rd × Dr`, `G = Gs0 × Sg + Gd × Dg` and
+`B = Bs0 × Sb + Bd × Db`.
+As you can see, source and destination colors are added modulated by some factors (`Sx` for source colors and
+`Dx` for destination colors).
 Source color is the new color to be mixed, and destination color is the one already present in the color attachment.
 - `alpha_blend_op`: Defines the blending operation for the alpha components.
-In this case we are also adding source and destination colors: `As0 × Sa + Ad × Da`.
+In this case we are also adding source and destination colors:
+`As0 × Sa + Ad × Da`.
 As you can see, again, source and destination colors are added modulated by some factors (`Sa` for source and `Da` for destination).
 - `src_color_blend_factor`: This controls the blend factor to be used for the RGB source factors (`Sr`, `Sg` and `Sb`).
 In our case we are using the `src_alpha`(`VK_BLEND_FACTOR_SRC_ALPHA`) value, which sets those factors to the alpha value of the source color.
 - `dst_color_blend_factor`: This controls the blend factor to be used for the RGB source factors (`Dr`, `Dg` and `Db`).
 In our case we are using the `one_minus_src_alpha` (`VK_BLEND_FACTOR_ONE_MINUS_SRC_ALPHA`) value, which sets those factors to one minus the alpha value of the destination color.
 - `src_alpha_blend_factor`: This controls the blend factor to be used for the alpha source component (`Sa`).
 In our case, we set it to the value `src_alpha` (`VK_BLEND_FACTOR_ONE`), that is, it will have a one.
 - `dst_alpha_blend_factor`: This controls the blend factor to be used for the alpha destination component (`Da`).
 In our case, we set it to the value `zero` (`VK_BLEND_FACTOR_ZERO`), that is, it will have a zero, ignoring the alpha value of the destination color.

 However, if you rendered a scene with just these changes, you may experience strange artifacts.
 Depending on the order that objects are rendering, you may have a transparent object, closer to the camera that gets rendered first than objects that are behind.
 This will make that the transparent object gets blended with the background, because the distant objects will be discarded in the depth test.
 The next figure shows this effect (It has been exaggerated with a non black background to see the effect).

 <img src="rc09-transparent-artifact.png" title="" alt="Screen Shot" data-align="center">

 In order to solve that, we are going to apply an easy fix, we will first draw non transparent objects to force transparent objects to blend with non transparent ones.
-This method still can make some artifacts (if we have may transparent objects that overlap between them), but it is simple enough and produces good results.
+This function still can make some artifacts (if we have may transparent objects that overlap between them), but it is simple enough and produces good results.
 In order to apply that, we need first to have a way to check if an object is transparent or not.
 We will add this support in the `VkTexture` struct.
 We will add a new attribute named `transparent` that will hold `true` if the texture has transparent values.
-We will set up this attribute in the
-`create` function by calling a new function named `isTransparent`.
+We will set up this attribute in the `create` function by calling a new function named `isTransparent`.

 ```zig
 pub const VkTexture = struct {